CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 ## Modify the Configuration of the NetQ Agent on a Node

-The agent configuration commands enable you to do the following:
+The agent configuration commands let you:

-- Add, Disable, and Remove a NetQ Agent
+- Add, disable, and remove a NetQ Agent
-- Start and Stop a NetQ Agent
+- Start and stop a NetQ Agent
-- Configure a NetQ Agent to Collect Selected Data (CPU usage limit, FRR, Kubernetes, sensors, WJH)
+- Configure a NetQ Agent to collect selected data (CPU usage limit, FRR, Kubernetes, sensors, WJH)
-- Configure a NetQ Agent to Send Data to a Server Cluster
+- Configure a NetQ Agent to send data to a server cluster
 - Troubleshoot the NetQ Agent

 {{<notice note>}}